bodzaital/btif/README.md

 To link to another scene, use an `<a>` tag, but omit the file extension.
 A link to `scene-1` would look like this: `<a href="scene-1" data-link>Go to scene 1</a>`.
 Only links with the `data-link` attribute are considered for scene changing because other functionality (popups) may be triggered with links.

 The backbone of the framework is `app.js` which runs the AJAX calls.
 The latest version of Firefox allows them, but Chrome doesn't without a web server.

-## Todo

-- Continually add configuration options.
-- A cli scaffolder that can create the scene directory structure.
-- Saving/loading: File API?
-LocalStorage?
-- Example project.
-- Full documentation.
-- Fading between scenes.
-- A cli publishing tool that packages to a single Html page.